christytan/OCI-GoldenGate/README.md

-## Lab 18: - Protect your data with Database Vault
+## Lab 18: - Protecting your data with Database Vault

 **Key Objectives**: